mkumm/mkumm_blog/content/posts/nvim-and-elixirls-noob-edition/index.md

 ## Context

 All of my attempts to adopt Vim as my daily editor ended in frustration.
-Endless configuration options and no clear path for the beginner (like me) to have Neovim just work.
+Endless configuration options and no clear path for the begginner (like me) to have Neovim just work.
 I wanted a "Zen of Python" approach to Vim setup and configuration, but I kept getting Perl versions (there should be **no** clear correct way to do something -- *citation needed*).

 My attempts included:
 - Reading through Neovim's documentation